Caracal – desert lynx (Caracal caracal)

 Diet and hunting

 The caracal feeds mostly on animals that weigh less than 5 kg (11 lb), including gerbils, South African springhares, and rock hyraxes.
-The caracal is such a capable and agile predator that it can hunt for larger prey, for example, antelopes (the goitered, springbok, common duiker, mountain reedbok, steenbok).
-As an animal adapted to dry and hot climate, it can survive a longer time without water.
+The caracal is such a capable and agile predator that it can hunt for larger prey, for example, antelopes (the goitered, springbok, common duiker, mountain reedbuck (Redunca fulvorufula), steenbok).
+As an animal adapted to a dry and hot climate, it can survive a long time without water.